Arnold45202/weatherApi/README.md

 The website is on here https://whatstheweatherrightnow.netlify.app/

 ## Overview
 This website is used to check the current weather of the location of the city that you type in.
+Also it changes the emoji based on the temprature/humidity etc.

 Tech stacked used: typescript, react, css, openWeatherMap Api, Axios, Material UI